-Options for catering for the range in ability evident within every junior primary classroom.
+- clarity on catering for the range in ability evident within every junior primary classroom.

-Options for poor readers, spellers and writers.
+- options for poor readers, spellers and writers.

 Year 3, 4 5 & 6 Staff will gain:

-Diana Rigg Educator and Speech Pathologist and the Director of PLD Promoting Literacy Development.
-Ba.
-Arts (Ed), BaEd, CPP-Dyslexia (UK), MaEd, MaSpPath.Diana is a teacher, speech pathologist and a parent.
+Diana is a teacher, speech pathologist and a parent.
 Diana combines postgraduate education and speech pathology qualifications with an understanding of the education system.
-Diana’s work aims is to educate and equip those working with 3-11 year old children with specialised techniques, programs and assessment tools.
+Diana’s work aim is to educate and equip those working with 3-11 year old children with specialised techniques, programs and assessment tools.
 This provides a platform for an innovative and practical approach to literacy.
 PLD has been recognised as a recommended SSP (Structured Synthetic Phonics) program nationally by AUSPELD.
 PLD was also recognised by Professor Louden (2015) in his ‘High Performing Schools’ research paper for the WA Department of Education.
-In 2018 PLD was awarded the national award Primary Publisher of the Year.
+In both 2018 and 2019 PLD was awarded the national award, Primary Publisher of the Year, voted by Australian teachers.